ITIL v4 – Principles and Concepts

 These six design principles would be:

-Major concepts in ITIL v4
+Central concepts in ITIL v4

 ITIL v4 focus would be on understanding humans, creating concepts, and building operational systems.